 Some of the recipes used in the series are compiled in the manga volumes by the collaborator chef, Yuki Morisaki.
 A recipe book was released June 4, 2015 featuring both recipes from the manga as well as new ones exclusive to the book, written by Morisaki with illustrations done by Shun Saeki.

 Shokugeki no Souma has been published in English as Food Wars!
 Shokugeki no Soma by VIZ Media under the Shonen Jump Advanced imprint since August 5, 2014.
+It will be published in Polish by Waneko beginning November 26, 2016.

 My food is going to embrace you so hard, you will reach the climax of sensation, naked!